bj-ramos/HuntersFieldManual/README.md

-# MonsterHunterWiki
+# Hunter's Field Manual: Iceborne
-Repo for a Monster Hunter World Wiki web app.
+Repo for a fan-made, educational and non-profit resource on all things Monster Hunter World: Iceborne.